 By the first few years of the 21st century, breweries were finally becoming common in the eastern states.
 We tried to visit as many as possible during our travels.
 Here’s Ellicottville Brewing in New York around 2004.
 We were really fond of the smaller breweries located in historic buildings.
 We’d begun to wish to have one of our own.

 Living on Bull Run Mountain for 13 years, our house became the New Year’s Eve Party place.
 Craft beer was a given.
 Sam Adams is in this photo, but what’s the Porter?
 Do I spy Yuengling?

 Another strong influence leading to DSB has been the Oregon Brewers Festival.
-We’ve been attending as frequently as possible, usually with Hal and Jerry.
+We’ve been attending as frequently as possible over the past 30 years, usually with Hal and Jerry.

 It’s an amazing event that has unfortunately grown too popular and gets very crowded.
 Go on the first day it opens!

 We moved from DC to the Black Hills in 2007, and quickly fell in love with the town of Lead, buying a decrepit house to fix up here in 2010.
 In 2013 the stars aligned when our little DSB building came up for sale costing little more than a song and dance.
 We called Hal and asked him to talk us out of opening a brewery.

 He tried, failed and then jumped on board as mentor.

 Jerry and Hal taught Linda way more than Steve could about brewing.

 It took three years to turn this....into this:

 Now you know how we got where we are today!
 What a long strange wonderful trip it’s been.